Producing complete, legible documentation and using billing codes appropriately to avoid payment denials

 Additional coding and documentation tips

-// It is necessary to explain the medical necessity and use the correct billing codes for the strapping or taping of specific body regions.
+- It is necessary to explain medical necessity and use the correct billing codes for the strapping or taping of specific body regions.

-If you have questions or wish to learn about opportunities to improve billing practices in your office, please contact Pinnacol’s billing auditors at email@example.com.
+If you have questions or wish to learn about opportunities to improve billing practices in your office, please contact Pinnacol’s provider medical billing auditors at 303.361.4940 or email@example.com.
 They will be happy to assist you and your staff by phone or in person.
 If you have feedback about this article, I would love to hear from you at firstname.lastname@example.org.